 8.4.3 Key request protocol

-In a secure piconet, if a DEV receives a frame or beacon with an unknown SECID, it may initiate the request key protocol in order to obtain the unknown key from the key originator of the relationship.
+In a secure piconet or pairnet, if a DEV receives a frame or beacon with an unknown SECID, it may initiate the request key protocol in order to obtain the unknown key from the key originator of the relationship.
 The DEV initiates the protocol by sending the Request Key command to the key originator.
 When the key originator receives a Request Key command that has a valid Integrity Code, it checks to see whether it has a secure relationship with the requesting DEV.
 If there is a secure relationship, the key originator sends the Request Key Response command to the requesting DEV using the management key for that secure relationship.

 Modify Table 8-1a as follows: